cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 For comprehensive unit testing, ensure each method is covered for a range of success and failure scenarios.
 For example, a success scenario could be a user successfully logging in, while a failure scenario could be a user entering an incorrect password.
 Mocking mechanisms like Moq simplify testing for error handling by simulating exceptions or edge cases.

 By adopting unit testing for both gRPC services and clients, you create a safety net that detects regressions early, ensuring that your application functions as intended.
-When combined with integration and end-to-end testing, these tests establish a strong foundation for delivering reliable, scalable, networked applications, instilling confidence in your work.
+When combined with integration and end-to-end testing, these tests establish a strong foundation for delivering reliable, scalable, networked applications.

 ### Integration Testing gRPC Workflows